-The Control Center is an important aspect of your iPhone so we understand how distressing it can be when it won't work correctly.
-In this article we are going to share with you what to do when your iPhone control center won't swipe up in iOS 14.
+The Control Center is an important aspect of your iPhone, so we understand how distressing it can be when it doesn't work correctly.
+In this article, we are going to share with you what to do when your iPhone Control Center won't swipe up in iOS 14.

-Before we get to the various solutions you can try when the Control Center won't swipe up, it is important to understand why this can happen.
+Before we get to the various solutions you can try when iPhone won't swipe up, it is important to understand why this can happen.
 This will help you avoid the problem in the future and also help you select an appropriate solution.

-The following solutions are useful when the Control Center won't swipe up:
+The following solutions are useful when the Control Center won't open:

-To use FoneGeek iOS System Recovery to fix this Control Center issue, follow these simple steps:
+To use FoneGeek iOS System Recovery to fix this iPhone Control Center won't swipe up issue, follow these simple steps: